 First and foremost, get this biggest hurdle in your journey out of your way.
-GMAT is the biggest parameter you will need for making a list of your target schools.
-If you take your GMAT now, and do not get your desired score, you will still have some time to retake it before you begin focusing on other parts of the application package (school selection, resume, essays, and recommendation letters).
-Tackling both GMAT preparation as w ell as essays, recommendation letters, resumes with deadlines drawing close, and that too with the work pressure hanging on your head like Damocles sword, will put you under tremendous pressure, making it extremely challenging for you to produce quality work.
+GMAT is the biggest parameter you will need to make a list of your target schools.
+If you take your GMAT now and do not get your desired score, you will still have some time to retake it before you begin focusing on other parts of the application package (school selection, resume, essays, and recommendation letters).
+Tackling both GMAT preparation as w ell as essays, recommendation letters, resumes with deadlines drawing close, and that too with the work pressure hanging on your head like Damocles sword will put you under tremendous pressure, making it extremely challenging for you to produce quality work.
 I have worked with candidates who simultaneously worked on essays and GMAT prep, along with their demanding professional commitments.
-Obviously, they found it too stressful as they were not able to give their hundred percent to essays and required frequent ‘wake-up calls’ from me for emailing me their revised essays.
+They found it too stressful as they could not give their hundred percent to essays and required frequent ‘wake-up calls’ from me for emailing me their revised essays.

 2. Begin Your School Selection Process:

-After getting GMAT out of your way by earning your desired score, begin researching your target schools.
-With proper planning, research and initiative, you can definitely pick out schools that will align with your credentials and aspirations.
-For school selection , you will have to consider many factors e.g. geographical location, loans, scholarships, key projects/courses, employment reports, and companies that are regular recruiters over the years.
-You should keep in mind the following criteria during your school selection process.
+After getting the GMAT out of your way by earning your desired score, begin researching your target schools.
+With proper planning, research, and initiative, you can definitely pick out schools that align with your credentials and aspirations.
+For school selection, you will have to consider many factors, e.g., geographical location, loans, scholarships, key projects/courses, employment reports, and companies that are regular recruiters over the years.
+It would be best if you kept in mind the following criteria during your school selection process.

 - Look at MBA rankings:

-Based on your profile (work experience, industry, GMAT, goals, interests etc.), you should look at MBA rankings (US News, Financial Times, Business Week, etc.).
-This will give you some understanding of a group of programs that are strong in your field and where you are also competitive.
-Also, you will be able to categorize them into dream schools, reach schools and safety schools.
+Based on your profile (work experience, industry, GMAT, goals, interests, etc.), you should look at MBA rankings (US News, Financial Times, Business Week, etc.).
+This will give you some understanding of a group of strong programs in your field and where you are also competitive.
+You will also be able to categorize them into dream schools, reach schools, and safety schools.

 - Find your ‘Fit’:

-Do your research and decide on which schools are the best ‘fit’ for your credentials and aspirations.
-You should research faculty, curriculum, student groups, clubs, and organizations that match your interests and goals.
+Do your research and decide which schools are the best ‘fit’ for your credentials and aspirations.
+It would help if you researched faculty, curriculum, student groups, clubs, and organizations that match your interests and goals.
 You may also try to read everything published by the schools.
 Try to find answers to the questions: “Will this school help me meet my objectives (in the areas of education, networking, and career)?”
 “What will I contribute to the school community?”
 Will I be a good ‘fit’ for this school?” and so on.
 Based on this research, you should be able to shortlist some schools.

 Attending MBA fairs, school information sessions, and school visits will provide you relevant information on your shortlisted schools.
-Attend a class or two, meet with a faculty, talk to students, and take a tour of the campus.
-In other words, get a feel of the school and see if you want be a part of this community or not.
-Again, while answering “Why our school?’ part of the Goals essay, you can cite interesting aspects of your visit (e.g. class visit, meeting with faculty, information session etc.) to demonstrate your preference/ interest for this school.
+Attend a class or two, meet with a faculty, talk to students, and take a campus tour.
+In other words, get a feel of the school and see if you want to be a part of this community or not.
+Again, while answering the “Why our school?’ part of the Goals essay, you can cite interesting aspects of your visit (e.g., class visit, meeting with faculty, information session, etc.) to demonstrate your preference/ interest in this school.

 - Visit Forums:

-Discussion forums are wonderful platforms where you can post your specific queries about school search or any other question regarding MBA admission process and get expert advice from admission consultants.
-Also, you can share your views/ experiences with other students who are active on these forums and are also finding their way around like you.
-I would suggest that you create a separate word document for each shortlisted school and write down the aspects of each school that you like (e.g. specific classes and professors, student groups, companies that recruit there etc.) and how that program will help you reach your career goals.
+Discussion forums are wonderful platforms where you can post your specific queries about school search or any other question regarding the MBA admission process and get expert advice from admission consultants.
+You can also share your views/ experiences with other students who are active on these forums and are also finding their way around like you.
+I would suggest that you create a separate word document for each shortlisted school and write down each school's aspects that you like (e.g., specific classes and professors, student groups, companies that recruit there, etc.) and how that program will help you reach your career goals.

-I am sure all this home work will prepare you well and give you enough confidence to finalize your list of 6-7 target schools.
+I am sure all this homework will prepare you well and give you enough confidence to finalize your 6-7 target schools list.